apache/iceberg/site/docs/api.md

 This project Iceberg also has modules for adding Iceberg support to processing engines:

+* `iceberg-spark2` is an implementation of Spark's Datasource V2 API in 2.4 for Iceberg (use iceberg-spark-runtime for a shaded version)
-* `iceberg-spark` is an implementation of Spark's Datasource V2 API for Iceberg (use iceberg-runtime for a shaded version)
+* `iceberg-spark3` is an implementation of Spark's Datasource V2 API in 3.0 for Iceberg (use iceberg-spark3-runtime for a shaded version)
 * `iceberg-data` is a client library used to read Iceberg tables from JVM applications
 * `iceberg-pig` is an implementation of Pig's LoadFunc API for Iceberg
 * `iceberg-runtime` generates a shaded runtime jar for Spark to integrate with iceberg tables